Weifanwu66/EGP/README.md

 -----

 ## Example commands:
-### 1. Run default Light Mode with Pre-built Database with 95% of identity and 90% of coverage (no target (-t) is defined, so the pipeline will loop through all taxonomic group available in pre-built database)
+### 1. Run default light mode with 95% of identity and 90% of coverage (no target (-t) is defined, so the pipeline will loop through all taxonomic group available in pre-built database)

 ```bash
 bash EGP.sh -g test_gene.fasta -i 95 -c 90 -q ceres -r 04:00:00 -m 16G -C 8